Arrest Warrant Disclaimer

 WHO VOLUNTARILY TURN THEMSELVES IN

-Presiding Judge Kevin Madison announced today that his court has initiated a new formal policy of not arresting any individuals with active (Class C) Lakeway Municipal Court Warrants who voluntarily turn themselves in to court staff during normal business hours (Monday – Friday 8:00 a.m. – 4:30 p.m.).
+A formal policy is in place of not arresting any individuals with active (Class C) Lakeway Municipal Court Warrants who voluntarily turn themselves in to court staff during normal business hours (Monday – Friday 8:00 a.m. – 4:30 p.m.).

 Defendants who have failed to appear in court and have arrest warrants and defendants who have been convicted of charges but have failed to pay their fines and have a capias (writ ordering an arrest) will both be given amnesty and will not be arrested if they voluntarily come to the Lakeway Municipal Court.
 Defendants who appear voluntarily will be given an opportunity to set their cases for court and see a judge or prosecutor or if they just want to pay their fine and costs they can do so on a time payment plan.
 Time payment plans normally allow defendants 3 months to pay their fines and costs.
 In special situations the judge may allow a longer period of time, depending on the amount owed and the defendant’s financial situation.